 This one is a real thrill ride from start to finish.
 The best of Hitch’s wrong man on the run films in my opinion.
 This film is part thriller, part comedy, part romance and part spy story.
 It looks gorgeous visually and the cast all look so stylish and glamorous.

 The film features two of the most iconic moments in film history(the crop duster attack and the Mount Rushmore sequence).
-Cary Grant at his best ably supported by Eva Marie Saint, James Mason and Martin Landau.
+Cary Grant is at his best,and he is ably supported by Eva Marie Saint, James Mason and Martin Landau.